Graduate Programs in English

-- A statement of purpose in essay form, indicating your reasons for undertaking graduate study.
-In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
-Applicants to the doctoral program should outline their research interests.
-Applicants to the master's program should discuss their plans for their academic and professional career and how the degree will help them attain their goals.
+A 750- word statement of purpose in essay form, indicating your reasons for undertaking graduate study.
+In this statement, please describe your qualifications for the program, your objectives in undertaking this program and the potential social and cultural impact of your work.
+You should also outline your research, teaching and other interests and how Brandeis’s graduate program might support them.

-- A critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.
+general audience; the 20-page maximum may consist of a single text or two shorter texts of approximately equal length.